SpunkyManiac/Bynry-Inc.-Mobile-Developer-Intern-Case-Study-/README.md

 if dont have account click on SIGNUP

-then create the account using Email,Password,Confirm Password and Next page it will ask for OTP
+then create the account using Email,Password,Confirm Password and Next page

 By using this Credentials user can login to the App